population-research/uganda-covid/response/wber_response.md

 including fixed effects in the multinomial/ordered logit models.

 	**Response:** We have updated our discussion of why we use a fixed effects model.
-Please see our response to Editor comment 2 above for more detail.
+Please see our response to Editor Comment 2 above for more detail.

 3. Third, as hinted at in the “Contribution” section of this report, it would be useful for the paper to explain what additional points we learn from looking at